12 min read

 And every one of those conversions is worth making for your peace.

-Step four: Choose small wins
+Step 4: Choose small wins

 You might feel overwhelmed once you've done your inventory and converted all your shoulds into boundary statements.